This accessibility statement applies to https://www.coaleypc.org.uk.

 Non-compliance with the accessibility regulations

 Many of our PDFs do not meet accessibility standards – for example, they are not structured so they are accessible to a screen reader.
-We are working to fix PDFs published since 23 September 2018 and hope to have this complete by the end of 2020.

 Due to limitations in the software we use to produce the parish newsletter, it is not possible to produce a downloadable version of the newsletter that meets accessibility standards.
 We’ve assessed the cost of buying alternative software and believe that this expense would be a disproportionate burden within the meaning of the accessibility regulations.